1st Maine Cavalry Regiment: Frederick

 While Rebel raids never entered Frederick proper, raids did occur in its outskirts.
 Large numbers of Rebel cavalry raided Poolesville, 19 mi south of the city, taking telegraph operators there prisoner before paroling them.
 Smaller groups raided as close as Urbana, the town adjoining Frederick, 8 mi southeast occasionally murdering individuals to sow terror in the populace.
 (Note: Per Tobie, in Urbana, four raiders “called at the house of the postmaster, a strong Union man, called him into his store and made prisoner of him and his clerk, a fine young fellow.
 Then they commenced plundering, and the postmaster managed to slip them.
 The leader of the gang got mad and ordered his men to shoot the clerk, as he should not get away; but the men refused, when he took a pistol and shot him himself.
 The ball entered the poor fellow's lungs and he must die If he is not already dead.
 Can you find a word expressive enough to use in speaking of that act?
 I can't, without being profane.
 The gang left, and got safely across the river, the citizens of the town not caring to interfere.
 The postmaster remained all night scouting round, not daring to go home, having no arms, and came here yesterday morning.”)

 When the AoP and ANV passed through Frederick and its suburbs, their passage was the source of economic ruin for many local farmers.
 The armies burned and destroyed a large amount of fencing as well as crops.
 After they were gone, Allen appointed a board of appraisal to survey all such damages for the owners’ recompense.
 The board investigated deeply, and, due to the reimbursement coming from the U. S. Federal government, compelled each claimant to take the oath of allegiance before they would investigate his claim.
 This caused some local secessionists to lose out on government assistance.

 During their stay there many of the troopers participated in the local Methodist revival meetings.
 This served facilitate a Calvinist/Methodist exchange of worship which gave life to the meetings.
-Troopers would later will remember the nightly meetings and the religious excitement as white and black congregants “...would be affected with a strange power, and there would be singing, and praying, and shouting, almost to the verge of hysterics, and wild excitement everywhere.
+Troopers would later remember the nightly meetings and the religious excitement as white and black congregants “...would be affected with a strange power, and there would be singing, and praying, and shouting, almost to the verge of hysterics, and wild excitement everywhere.
 Strong men would be stricken down in an instant, and prostrated on the floor.”
 Although many of the troopers went only to satisfy their curiosity, and raised an eyebrow at this behavior, their “down-east training and reverence for sacred things” prevented them from any unmanly conduct.